Update 23 March 2022

 The primary aim and objective of appraisal and medical revalidation is to support the development of individual doctors to achieve the standards set out by the General Medical Council (GMC).

 Revalidation of licensed doctors will be required every 5 years and is based on comprehensive appraisals being undertaken over that 5 year period.
 Therefore all doctors must participate in an annual appraisal.
-The appraisal cycle runs every year from the 1 September to 31 December.

 An appraisal is: